KILowrey/CISC191-DnD5eSpellTracker/README.md

  - "Finalize" the code for Character, Spells, and Points classes and interfaces
  - Continue to copy over the SRD spell files
  - Determine where exception handling is needed to ensure the program fails gracefully
- - Design th eGUI (sketch it out on paper) - include the design in the weekly update!
+ - Design the GUI (sketch it out on paper) - include the design in the weekly update!

 __Week 4__
  - Finish copying over the SRD spell files if haven't already